 U.S. Department of Energy claim that they will be online by 2030.55 The ARDP also provided five additional U.S.-based reactor development teams with grants to address technical and regulatory issues on designs that they claim could have demonstration projects operational by 2035.56

 In addition to the readiness of the specific reactor, the readiness of the fuel supply for each new reactor type must also be assessed.
 As noted in Section III, all advanced nuclear technology options other than fusion use one of several new forms of uranium fuel.
-The facilities that manufacture these fuels are also not yet licensed by the NRC nor established in commercial operation, and their technological maturity
+The facilities that manufacture these fuels are also not yet licensed by the NRC nor established in commercial operation, and their commercial maturity

-is just as important as reactor readiness.
+is just as important as reactor commercial readiness.
 As an example, the Natrium demonstration plant discussed above has delayed its proposed operating date beyond 2028 due to the lack of its particular fuel, zirconium alloy fuel rods filled with HALEU.57

-Key questions for the State to consider in technical readiness include:
+Key questions for the State to consider in commercial readiness include: